Music Makes You Think | Interview with Josh Dun About The Social Experimentations of twenty one pilots

 Sep 03 2019

-The Social Experimentations of twenty one pilots, Josh Dun
+Interview with Josh Dun About The Social Experimentations of twenty one pilots

 Just before the end of the song “Morph,” twenty one pilots’ drummer, Josh Dun, dismounts his throne, hops off the lip of the stage and hoists himself on top of a structure dutifully being steadied by fans.
 After taking a moment to absorb the crowd’s energy, he sits in front of an acrylic, two-piece SJC Custom drum kit that’s drilled into the wooden platform and completes the song.
 Within the same set, he struts across a long, steel bridge to play another kit on a B-stage.
 He challenges a projected, virtual image of himself to a drum-off…and wins.
 For the encore, he and bandmate, Tyler Joseph, use mallets to pound on bass drums brimmed with water as they christen joyful fans.